couchbasecloud/terraform-provider-couchbase-capella/README.md

 # Terraform Provider Capella

-This is the repository for the Terraform Couchbase Capella Provider which allows you to use Terraform with Couchbase Capella.
+This is the repository for the Couchbase Terraform Provider Capella which which forms a Terraform plugin for use with Couchbase Capella.

 ## Requirements